object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     permutations of `n` symbols and whose group operation is the composition of those permutations: :math:`a \cdot b = a(b)`.

     In this week's skeleton code repository, create package called :mod:`groups` containing a module called :mod:`symmetric_groups`.
 Define a new class :class:`SymmetricGroup` which inherits from
     :class:`example_code.groups.Group` and implements the symmetric group of order `n`.
 You will need to implement the group operation and the validation of group element values.
 Group elements can be represented by sequences containing permutations of the integers from 0 to `n-1`.
-You will find it advantageous to convert these permutations to :func:`numpy.array` using :func:`numpy.asarray` because the indexing rules for that type mean that the group operation can simply be implemented by indexing the first permutation with the second: `a[b]`.
+You will find it advantageous to represent these permutations as :class:`numpy.ndarray` because the indexing rules for that type mean that the group operation can simply be implemented by indexing the first permutation with the second: `a[b]`.

     You will also need to set the :term:`class attribute` :attr:`symbol`.
 For this group, this should take the value `S`.